 - Visit from a bee-keeper with observation hives.

-In June, six schools will have the opportunity to host a visit from an experienced bee-keeper from London Beekeepers Association.
-These sessions will be for up to 30 children and will include topics such as: honey bees and other bees, anatomy, the nest and life cycle; bees, the importance of bees in food production; products from the hive; honey, wax and propolis.
+Twelve schools will have the opportunity to host a visit from an experienced bee-keeper from London Beekeepers Association.
+We're offering four sessions are for up to 30 children and included topics such as: honey bees and other bees, anatomy, the nest and life cycle; bees, the importance of bees in food production; products from the hive; honey, wax and propolis.

 - Taster session for teachers.

-Inspired by the visit from a beekeeper, teachers will attend a taster session in September to be delivered by London Beekeepers Association to carefully consider the big step of introducing bees into a school environment.
-Teachers will be signposted to the bee-keeping training required to keep a colony at school and will understand how the school site needs to be prepared to accommodate a colony.
+Inspired by the visit from a beekeeper, teachers can then attend a taster session in September delivered by London Beekeepers Association to carefully consider the big step of introducing bees into a school environment.
+Teachers will be signposted to the bee-keeping training required to keep a colony at school and understand how the school site needs to be prepared to accommodate a colony.
 The session will include information about planting for forage, colony management throughout the year (including school holidays) and the budget required for both set-up and operating costs.